Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 As we all know, the barrel size and shape are the most important points of the decision-making process when choosing a hot air brush.

-The “Original” has a quite large-sized barrel (2.8″).
-This size gives tremendous lift from the root and creates that volume and body on long hair.
-It is also ideal to create a slight bend in the hair.
+The “Original” has a large barrel size of 2.8″.
+This helps lift from the roots, adding volume and body to long hair.
+It is also ideal for creating a slight bend in the hair.
 While it can cover a lot of hair at one brush stroke and style long hair faster, it’s very inconvenient for shorter hairstyles, bangs, or short layers.

-The new “Plus”, on the other hand, is a relatively slim hair brush with only 2.4″.
-So it stands to reason that most people would find “plus” spins easier than the “original”.
+The new “Plus” is a slimmer hair brush at 2.4″, which makes it easier for most people to use compared to the “Original.”
+This makes it a great upgrade!
 This mid-size provides a better grip on the roots while still covering enough area to be convenient for very long hair.
-It also gives volume on longer hair and a soft wave.
-It is a great upgrade in our opinion.
+It adds volume and creates soft waves.

 Detachable Design

-Revlon seems to have listened to their customers very well because there was quite a bit of requests about a more compact model, and here it is.
+Revlon seems to have listened to their customers very well because there was quite a bit of requests for a more compact model, and here it is.
 While the head of the “original” doesn’t detach from the bottom, in the “plus” version you can separate the head.
-Detachable design has many benefits, starting with how easier it gets to clean.
+Detachable design has many benefits, starting with how easy it gets to clean.

 The detached head allows us to reach to every little bit of the tool and clean it thoroughly.
 It also clearly makes it more compact, which is great quality if you’re traveling often.
 But even if you’re not, no one wants their hair tools to take up too much space.
 Not to mention the fact that you can detach the head and use the tool to blow dry your hair!